tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:sourceAuthority</td>
+			<td>bdqval:sourceAuthority</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:sourceAuthority default = "Regex present/absent" {["^(present|absent)$]}</td>
+			<td>bdqval:sourceAuthority default = "Regex present/absent" {["^(present|absent)$]}</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The recommended controlled vocabulary for this term consists of "present" and "absent", which are the only two appropriate terms for a Darwin Core Occurrence.
 This is reflected in the suggested dwc:occurrenceStatus vocabulary for this Test.
 Other values for dwc:occurrenceStatus should only arise under circumstances that do not refer to an Occurrence.
 The GBIF API is listed in the sourceAuthority.
-However, there is currently a mismatch between the lower case recommended values at https://dwc.tdwg.org/terms/#dwc:occurrenceStatus and the GBIF vocabulary at bdq:sourceAuthority that uses an upper case first letter (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts), thus implementations using the GBIF API should ensure that matches on alternate terms in that vocabulary are converted to the all lower case values in the present/absent vocabulary recommended in Darwin Core.
+However, there is currently a mismatch between the lower case recommended values at https://dwc.tdwg.org/terms/#dwc:occurrenceStatus and the GBIF vocabulary at bdqval:sourceAuthority that uses an upper case first letter (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts), thus implementations using the GBIF API should ensure that matches on alternate terms in that vocabulary are converted to the all lower case values in the present/absent vocabulary recommended in Darwin Core.
 Implementations should interpret the numeric value 1 as present, and the numeric value 0 as absent.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>